eleanoraallen/GraphDocs/README.md

 To change the style of the main page edit /src/app_style.css

-To change the style of dynamic examples edit /src/components/example-component/example_style.css
+To chage the style of individual components edit the css files found in /src/components/NAME_OF_COMPONENT_YOU_WANT_TO_EDIT

 ---